 Here, and throughout the paper, the notation $\langle\ ,\ \rangle$ stands for the (Hermitian) inner product in $L^2(M,\mu)$.

 Our first main result is the following.

-\begin{theorem} We assume that the Reeb flow is \emph{ergodic} on $(M,\nu)$.\footnote{The Reeb flow $(\mathcal{R}_t)_{t\in\R}$ generated on $M$ by the vector field $Z$ lets the measure $\nu$ invariant.
+\begin{customthm}{A} {\it We assume that the Reeb flow is \textit{ergodic} on $(M,\nu)$.\footnote{The Reeb flow $(\mathcal{R}_t)_{t\in\R}$ generated on $M$ by the vector field $Z$ leaves the measure $\nu$ invariant.
 We say that this flow is ergodic on $(M,\nu)$ if any measurable invariant subset of $M$ is of measure $0$ or $1$.
 This implies, by the von Neumann ergodic theorem, that, for every continuous function $f$ on $M$, we have

 in $L^2( M,\nu)$, as $T\rightarrow +\infty$.}